cjen07/social_network/README.md

   * online notification persistence
   * new/delete post/comment/reply/thumb notifications of homepage and news page
   * comment or thumb on deleted post, re-delete post/comment and re-thumb notification are settled
   * image upload should be less than 2MB, post and comment should be no more than 500 characters

-To be done

-  * make it dry in controllers and js, and test it by wallaby
+Goal in short term

   * friends homepage notification integration with news page
   * friend relationship change notification: new follower and following deleted
   * rewrite back button in friends page to be more concise

+Goal in long term

+  * make it dry, and test it by wallaby
   * gif instuctions in this readme and online example
   * offline notification persistence
   * private chat and verification
+  * fewer limitations and hidden bugs

 Limitation